EVR-RDY/Host-Capture/Examples/ChironV2/README.md

+CHIRON — Automation Components README

+Short: this repository contains only the automation pieces (batch + PowerShell glue and orchestration) — it is a development scaffold intended to be integrated into a new, consolidated host capture script (the “capture”/“apture” script you’re building).
+It is not a finished end-to-end capture/analysis product.

 ## 🎯 Purpose

 These files automate the repetitive, platform-aware steps of **host triage** so a developer can fold them into a single new capture tool (the **“apture” script**).